bitnami/charts/bitnami/opensearch/README.md

 ### To 19.0.0

-The new version of this chart no longer supports elasticsearch-curator, this repository has been deprecated.
+The new version of this chart no longer supports opensearch-curator, this repository has been deprecated.

 ### To 18.0.0

-This major release refactors the bitnami/elasticsearch chart, adding some organization and functional changes.
+This major release refactors the bitnami/opensearch chart, adding some organization and functional changes.

 - Each role has now the same structure: its Statefulset, a headless service (for FQDN, it gives each node an individual Advertised name, required for TLS verification), its own ServiceAccount (BWC), and HorizontalPodAutoscaling.
 - Previously, the chart would alternate between a Coordinating service and an All-nodes service for traffic exposure.
 This logic has been replaced with a single Traffic exposure service, that will have coordinating-only nodes as backend pods, or master pods if no coordinating nodes are enabled.
 - Master-eligible nodes can now be deployed as multi-role nodes using the setting masterOnly.
 This allows the creation of different topologies, smaller clusters with HA (3 multi-role master-eligible nodes), and single-node deployments.
 - Renamed several values to be in line with the rest of the catalog.

-This major release also upgrades Elasticsearch to its version 8.x.x and the updates Kibana subchart.
+This major release also upgrades Opensearch to its version 8.x.x and the updates Kibana subchart.

-- Upgrade to Elasticsearch 8
+- Upgrade to Opensearch 8
 - Upgrade Kibana subchart.

 In addition, several modifications have been performed adding missing features and renaming values, in order to get aligned with the rest of the assets in the Bitnami charts repository.